From the CEO

-I wasn’t interested initially.
-I talked with Jeanne Peterson, then Director of Legal Affairs at MSHDA.
-We had been friends a long time and she knew the purpose I had been trying to find in my life.
-When she told me this work would take place in the most distressed communities, working with non-profits in communities promoting smaller scale multi-family developments while trying to serve special needs populations, she knew she hit my soft spot.
-I said yes, right then.
+I wasn’t interested initially, but I was searching for a real purpose in my life.
+When I learned this work would take place in the most distressed communities, working with non-profits in communities promoting smaller scale multi-family developments while trying to serve special needs populations, it hit my soft spot.
+I decided yes, right then.
 The only problem was I hadn’t told my then fiancé Mary what I was thinking.
 Both of us were single parents just getting ready to blend two families and I was going to take a 50% pay cut.
 An interesting discussion took place … She knew me well enough to know this is where I could potentially find my purpose.
-She was all in and has played a huge part in the growth and success of this organization ever since.
+She was all in and Mary has played a huge part in the growth and success of this organization ever since.

 So, on August 1, 1993, I walked into an old historical house in a tough area of Lansing to start pursuing this dream.
 I had a lot of time by myself to think.
 I finally had an opportunity to run a business based on how I thought a purposeful, positive company should exist.
 How would I do that?
 I decided on four basic principles.
 First, value the people that you hire as the most important asset, make them happy, listen to them, and be transparent.

 Second, be a true partner to your partners.
 Be there in the good times but really be there during the bad times.
 Help them build their business.
 Third, take care of your investors.
 Treat their capital as if it was your own household money.
 Be transparent and deliver what you promise.
 Fourth and most important, truly care for the residents and workers who have an opportunity to live in a safe, decent, and affordable home and work in a stable employment opportunity.